 The menu is focused on North American bistro fare: Cesar salad, nachos, a nice tartare menu, a long list of burgers, vegetarian options and homemade pizzas.

 But being a 25-year-old institution doesn’t mean that one should rest on their laurels.
-To celebrate its 25th birthday, Le Saloon Bistro Bar has hired the restaurant designer, Blazys Gérard, to give the décor a little (well earned) facelift!
+To celebrate its 25th birthday, Le Saloon Bistro Bar has hired the designer of the gay friendly restaurant in Montreal, Blazys Gérard, to give the décor a little (well earned) facelift!
 The current décor is supercharged, eclectic, vibrant and intense, and they are excited to see what Gérard has in mind.

 “Our success has always been linked to the fact that we’re always reinventing ourselves.
 We keep the conviviality and approachability… we keep the great food, friendly service and the inviting atmosphere, and we make it exciting for our patrons to come and see what we’ve done next”, explains Demers.